New Mexico

 Eligibility Requirements

-• At least 18 years old.
-17-year-olds who will be 18 by the General Election may participate in the primary election.
+• 17-year-olds who will be 18 by the General Election may participate in the primary election.
 Voters must be at least 18 years old to participate in all other elections.

 In New Mexico, you only lose your right to vote if you are currently incarcerated for a felony conviction.
 If you lost your voting rights because of a conviction, you could register to vote immediately after release.
 Your voting rights are not restricted by pretrial detention, misdemeanors, probation, or parole.